neon-bindings/website/website/blog/2018-01-14-rust-2018-a-neon-wish-list.md

 }
 ```

-# Make cargo more extensible
+# Make cargo more extendable

 Like `xargo` and `wargo`, Neon comes with a command-line tool that wraps cargo's behavior in order to abstract away a bunch of build configuration details.
 I'm proud of this abstraction, because it makes building native modules in Node far easier than they are with C++.
 But I would much rather Neon programmers could use cargo directly, calling all their usual familiar commands like `cargo build` and `cargo run`.